BeeXD/Pterodactyl-status-to-discord/README.md

 Then write `npm install`

-Now The node package manager should install dependencies.
+Now The Node Package Manager should install dependencies.

 ### Getting a Api Key
 * Go to your Pterodactyl panel.